Inclement Weather & Incidents

 Extreme Temperatures

-Extreme temperatures are another significant hazard, particularly for open sites.
+In open sites, inclement weather like sudden temperature shifts interfere with machine operations, increasing the chance of accidents.
 They affect the workers and the working in more ways than we can think of.
 Exposure to cold temperatures could cause the body’s internal temperature to fall below the safe limits.
 As the body begins losing heat, the blood vessels constrict to conserve whatever heat remains within.
-This could eventually lead to involuntary shivers, cold & numb hands & feet – hypothermia, and if continued that way – less efficient brain, collapse & possibly, death of the worker.
+This could eventually lead to involuntary shivers, cold & numb hands & feet – hypothermia, and if continued that way – less efficient brain collapse & possibly, death of the worker.

 Similarly, with hot temperatures, the body gets rid of excess heat when the air temperature increases or the workload is heavy.
 With the heat pumping more blood, the vessels expand to accommodate and contain the increased flow, leading the blood to circulate on the skin.
 When the atmospheric temperature & the one of the body are in closer proximity, it makes it difficult for the body’s temperature to cool off.
 Complex work becomes challenging to perform, leading to the possibility of increased worker accidents, illnesses, etc., along with decreased efficiency.